egistic/gc-pay/memory-bank/tasks.md

     - Set migration as base (down_revision = None)
     - Updated existing migration chain to reference the new base migration
     - Added proper indexes and foreign key constraints
+    - Used SQL-only approach compatible with server execution
   - Migration chain:
-    - 64091dba3fd0 (base) → c144dd067aa7 → 6c7ca75a1298 (head)
+    - 18fb4e44fc7f (base) → c144dd067aa7 → 6c7ca75a1298 (head)
   - Expected result:
     - Running `alembic upgrade head` from empty database will create complete schema
     - All tables, ENUMs, indexes, and constraints will be created
     - Migration chain is properly structured with base migration
+    - Compatible with SQL-only execution on server
   - Verification:
-    - ✅ Base migration created with all tables and ENUMs
+    - ✅ Base migration created with all tables and ENUMs (597 lines)
     - ✅ Migration chain properly updated
     - ✅ Alembic history shows correct sequence
     - ✅ All foreign key relationships and constraints included
-  - Status: ✅ COMPLETED

-- [x] [Level 1] Fix SubRegistrarAssignmentsList import error (Completed: 2025-01-27)
-  - Task: Fix "The requested module does not provide an export named 'SubRegistrarRequestsList'" error
-  - Problem: AppRouter.tsx was trying to import SubRegistrarRequestsList as a named export, but there were issues with the export structure
-  - Solution: Changed to use default export for better compatibility and reliability
-  - Files modified:
-    - `/home/zhandos/gp_latest/frontend/src/components/sub-registrar/SubRegistrarAssignmentsList.tsx` - Added default export
-    - `/home/zhandos/gp_latest/frontend/src/components/App/AppRouter.tsx` - Updated import to use default export
-  - Changes made:
-    - Added `export default SubRegistrarRequestsList;` to SubRegistrarAssignmentsList.tsx
-    - Changed import from `{ SubRegistrarRequestsList as SubRegistrarAssignmentsList }` to `import SubRegistrarAssignmentsList from '../sub-registrar/SubRegistrarAssignmentsList'`
-    - Kept named exports for backward compatibility
-  - Expected result:
-    - No more SyntaxError when loading the application
-    - SubRegistrarAssignmentsList component loads correctly for SUB_REGISTRAR role
-    - Application runs without import/export errors
-    - Better compatibility with module resolution
-  - Frontend verification:
-    - ✅ Frontend builds successfully
-    - ✅ No TypeScript compilation errors
-    - ✅ Default export structure is more reliable
-    - ✅ Development server restarted to clear cache
+    - ✅ SQL-only approach for server compatibility
   - Status: ✅ COMPLETED

 - [x] [Level 1] Create base Alembic migration for empty database (Completed: 2025-01-27)